Parliamentary.ai

 Groups Affected

-- Department for Work and Pensions (DWP): The DWP will be responsible for implementing the changes and managing the increased potential claims.
+• Department for Work and Pensions (DWP): The DWP will be responsible for implementing the changes to the social security system.

 Powered by nyModel